The road to Las Vegas and the Grand Canyon - Sikamikanico in America, Part II

 As exciting as all this was, there was still hours to go until our bus returned to Vegas.
 Not wanting to look at the Grand Canyon anymore and with little else to do, I just plonked on a bench and read.
 People plan and save their whole lives to visit the Grand Canyon.
 I’m really, really sorry.

 Alas, I did fall for one scam in Vegas.
 I wandered into the Hershey’s store, and in a moment of madness forked out $20 for a personalised chocolate bar for my own child, who I missed more than I could say.
-I then made my way to the Las Vegas main post office, tastefully located in a demountable building, to send it back to Australia, so the chocolate could reach him before I would.
+I then made my way to the Las Vegas main post office, tastefully located in a demountable building, to send to Australia, so the chocolate could reach him before I would.
 I was then informed sending 200 grams of chocolate would cost $USD40.
 That’s sixty dollarydoos.
 Americans don’t share the liberal Australian attitude to swearing, so I managed to keep my natural reaction to this turn of events under control, and in a moment caught in the folly of sunk cost fallacy, I reasoned that I’d already spent the money on the personalised chocolate bar which would get melted and broken being hauled around in my luggage on the rest of the trip, so I paid the postage.
 I hope the USPS executives enjoy the lavish vacations they get to go on, funded by the absurd prices they charge.

 A friend who was an admirer of the city urged me to see something of the real Las Vegas, so I wandered downtown, looking at the various shops and restaurants.
-The heat was ferocious, and I made my grateful way into the Mob Museum,which occupies the building enjoyed by the Las Vegas Post Office before they were turfed out into a demountable.
+The heat was ferocious, and I made my grateful way into the Mob Museum, which occupies the building enjoyed by the Las Vegas Post Office before they were turfed out into a demountable.
 Me, I was enjoying the icy cold air conditioning of the United States, unlike in Australia where you go into a mall on a 35 degree day and would swear they’re trying to ration the air con in case it runs out.
 After the chaos and degeneracy of the Strip, the Mob Museum was a calming place (well they do call it organised crime, after all).
 I’d gone down something of a rabbit hole reading about the Mob during lockdown, and here were well laid out exhibits on the birth of the Mob, the Mafia’s contribution to the growth of Las Vegas, a restoration of the original courtroom with an immersive re-creation of the Kefauver hearings into organised crime, and lest anyone think all this was glorifying crime, plentiful displays on how the RICO Act and law enforcement left the traditional Mob, by the late 20th Century, “a shadow of its former self”, and I’m sure it is.
 That’s America for you, no respect for tradition.

 But my favourite bit of the museum was the exhibit on the St Valentine’s Day Massacre, commemorating the day in 1929 when four gunmen lined up seven members of a rival gang against the wall of a Chicago garage and sprayed them with bullets from Thompson submachine guns (with all the excitement, I hope the gunmen still managed to remember the romance of the day and pick up flowers for their best gals on the way home).
 Six of the victims were killed instantly; a seventh survived long enough to make it to hospital, where when questioned he told police “no one shot me” before expiring, a reminder to us all that not talking to cops is always good advice.
 At any rate, the gunmen were never officially identified, though the massacre is generally believed to have taken place on the orders of Al Capone (the subsequent public outcry about over the massacre – you can kill a couple of gangsters at once without attracting much public attention, but seven is really pushing your luck – drove President Hoover to vow to get Capone, and Capone wound up in Alcatraz on tax evasion charges soon after, so you’d have to say that whatever he was aiming for with the slaughter, he missed).
 The garage where the unfortunate gangsters met their grisly demise was later demolished, and the wall they were shot against recreated in the Mob museum using the original bricks, which was delightfully macabre.